ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_scheduler_message/README.md

 You can check the value of both parameters, if you have "administer scheduler" permissions.
 I will show the default values or the values from settings.php, if they are configured:
 * admin/config/content/scheduler/scheduler_message

+Translation
+    It is possible to translate the default text or the test configured on the settings.php page.
+    To allow translation take this steps:
+    .- Ensure you have more than one language enabled.
+    .- Load the page admin/config/content/scheduler/scheduler_message with a language different to english, for example: admin/config/content/scheduler/scheduler_message_fr
+    .- Load the page admin/config/regional/translate/translate_en and search for the string translate.